 3.1 Purchase Obligation(10/22/24 Version)

-From October 1, 2028, and continuing through September 30, 2044, BPA shall sell and make available, and «Customer Name» shall purchase, Firm Requirements Power in hourly amounts equal to «Customer Name»’s hourly Total Retail Load minus the hourly firm energy from each of «Customer Name»’s Dedicated Resources listed in Exhibit A. «Customer Name» shall determine the hourly firm energy from each of its Dedicated Resources pursuant to section 3.3.
+From October 1, 2028, and continuing through September 30, 2044, BPA shall sell and make available, and «Customer Name» shall purchase, Firm Requirements Power in hourly amounts equal to «Customer Name»’s hourly Total Retail Load minus the hourly firm energy from each of «Customer Name»’s Dedicated Resources listed in sections 2, 3, and 4 of Exhibit A and Consumer-Owned Resources listed in sections 7.1, 7.3, and 7.4 of Exhibit A. «Customer Name» shall determine the hourly firm energy from each of its Dedicated Resources pursuant to section 3.3.
 Such amounts of energy are subject to change pursuant to section 3.5 and section 10.

 3.2 Take or Pay(10/22/24 Version)